Nizor22/Python-Automation/images/README.md

     3) Downloads the images to the working directory.

 # TO USE
-Change the links in the links.txt to the links of the images you want to download.
+    1) Change the links in the links.txt to the links of the images you want to download.
+    2) Edit the working directory to the one where you would like the images to download.
+    3) Run the script and enjoy faster download.\